mutantrobbyk/hoc-mini/README.md

               { ...this.props } />
   }
   ```
 - Notice that the render method is returning the component that was passed into the `withForm` HOC.
-We are passing the `handleChange` and `handleSubmit` methods as props.
 - Also, we put the methods we want to pass as props to the `WrappedComponent` on an object named `form`.
 This will help us make sure we aren't interfering with other prop names that are being passed on.